protontypes/open-sustainable-technology/README.md

 - [Dispa-SET](https://github.com/energy-modelling-toolkit/Dispa-SET) - Allows to model a power system at any level of detail e.g. micro-grid, region, country, continent.
 - [Calliope](https://github.com/calliope-project/calliope) - A framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework and model.
 - [Euro-Calliope](https://github.com/calliope-project/euro-calliope) - A model of the European electricity system built using Calliope.
 - [OSeMOSYS](https://github.com/OSeMOSYS/OSeMOSYS) - An open source modeling system for long-run integrated assessment and energy planning.
-It has been employed to develop energy systems models from the scale of continents (African Power Pools, South America, EU28+2) down to the scale of countries, regions and village.
+It has been employed to develop energy systems models from the scale of continents (African Power Pools, South America, EU28+2) down to the scale of countries, regions and villages.
 - [REVUB](https://github.com/VUB-HYDR/REVUB) - The main objective is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services.
 - [FINE](https://github.com/FZJ-IEK3-VSA/FINE) - Provides a framework for modeling, optimizing and assessing energy systems.
-- [CoMPAS](https://github.com/com-pas/compas-architecture) - Was formed to develop open source software components related to IEC 61850 model implementation (profile management) and configuration of a power industry Protection Automation and Control System.
+- [CoMPAS](https://github.com/com-pas/compas-architecture) - Formed to develop open source software components related to IEC 61850 model implementation (profile management) and configuration of a power industry Protection Automation and Control System.
-- [PowerSimulations.jl](https://github.com/NREL-SIIP/PowerSimulations.jl) - Is a Julia package for power system modeling and simulation of Power Systems operations.
+- [PowerSimulations.jl](https://github.com/NREL-SIIP/PowerSimulations.jl) - A Julia package for power system modeling and simulation of Power Systems operations.
 - [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl) - Provides a rigorous data model using Julia structures to enable power systems analysis and modeling.
 - [Balmorel](https://github.com/balmorelcommunity/Balmorel) - A partial equilibrium model for analyzing the electricity and combined heat and power sectors in an international perspective.
 - [DistAIX](https://git.rwth-aachen.de/acs/public/simulation/DistAIXFramework/distaix) - A simulator for cyber-physical power systems that makes use of high performance computing techniques to scale up the simulation.